stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 Start with the strategy tree and your leadership team.

-NB - after reading, [watch this short video](https://youtu.be/DqsXkZs75Lk "the leadership cycle") to learn about the leadership cycle and strategy tree
+NB - after reading this article, [watch this short video](https://youtu.be/DqsXkZs75Lk "the leadership cycle") to learn about the leadership cycle and strategy tree

 ## OKRs don't #2